google/closure-templates/documentation/reference/functions.md

     NOTE: see http://userguide.icu-project.org/locale for more "numbers"
     keywords

-1. The minimum number of fractional digits to display.
-If this is specified but the fourth parameter (maximum number of fractional digits), then this is interpreted as significant digits.
-If you wish to have trailing zeros removed, minFractionalDigits should be set to 0.
+1. If called with 4 arguments only, the number of significant digits, otherwise the minimum number of fractional digits to display.
+A value of 0 removes trailing zeros.

 1. The maximum number of fractional digits to display.